Additional 273 Acres on Piper Mountain Conserved

 Rick Van de Poll Photo

 Contiguous to thousands of acres of conserved land, the Piper Mountain parcel has long been a conservation priority.
-Now we finally have the opportunity to protect it forever.
 This project will ensure that Piper Mountain’s wildness and scenery, popular trials, and magnificent views of surrounding mountains and lakes can be enjoyed by all for generations to come.

 Click on map for printable PDF

 Anyone who has hiked on Piper Mountain or elsewhere in the Belknaps, or who enjoys the views of the Belknaps from around the region, can attest to the beauty of this landscape.
 YOU were the key to permanently protecting a critical part of this landscape.

 Piper, the dog, on her namesake mountain – Nanci Mitchell Photo

 You can read more about our past success conserving land in the Belknap Range here.